BavinX/BavinX/README.md

 - 👋 Hi, I’m @BavinX
-- 👀 I’m interested in ...AI and Trading
+- 👀 I’m interested in ...AI,Trading and also Marketing
 - 🌱 I’m currently learning ...Python